eCom-dev5/Verta---A-LLM-Chatbot_blog/project/2-scoping.md

 **7. Automated CI/CD and Continuous Training (CT) Workflow:**

-   * Measure efficiency of data ingestion, model retraining, and deployment processes.
+   * Measure the efficiency of data ingestion, model retraining, and deployment processes.
    * Track seamless integration and deployment of updates with minimal manual effort.

 **8. Continuous Monitoring (CM) and Dashboards:**